wngg/getting_cleaning_data_assignment/CodeBook.md

 Variables:
 ==============================
+- Comments
 	- prefix 't' is to denote time, signals captured at frequency of 50Hz
 	- prefix 'f' is to indicate frequency domain signals after applying Fast Fourier Transform
 	- Body/Gravity is signal classification
 	- Acc is signal data obtained from accelerometer, in unit g
 	- Gyro is signal data obtained from gyroscope, in unit radians/second
 	- Jerk is the time derivation from signal
 	- Mag is the signal magnitude
 	- XYZ is used to denote 3-axial signals in the X, Y and Z directions
 	- mean(): Mean value
 	- std(): Standard deviation

 - 1) Activity
   - 1 WALKING